-The Dalgaranga Gold Project is located approximately 70km north-west of Mt Magnet, within the Murchison gold mining district, Western Australia.
+The Dalgaranga Gold Project is located approximately 70km north-west of Mt Magnet, within the Murchison gold mining district in Western Australia.
 The project will involve the development of the brownfield Gilbeys deposit and the greenfield Golden Wings deposit.

-The prefeasibility study (PFS) for the project was completed in March 2016, whereas the full feasibility study is scheduled for completion in late-2016.
-The construction works are expected to start in early-2017, while first production is anticipated in early-2018.
+The prefeasibility study (PFS) for the project was completed in March 2016 and the full feasibility study was completed in November 2016.
+The construction works started in 2017, with first production anticipated to start in the third quarter of 2018.

-The overall investment to bring the Murchison gold project into production is estimated to be A$75m ($58m approximately).
-The mine is expected to have a life of six years, including the first year which will involve the construction.
+The pre-production capital cost for the processing plant and associated infrastructure is estimated to be A$86m ($65m approximately).
+The mine is expected to have a life of six years, and produce 105,000oz per annum during the first two years.

 Dalgaranga Gold Project geology and mineralisation